bytecodealliance/regalloc2/doc/DESIGN.md

 bundle, and the spill bundle did not get a reg.

-In order to resolve this inefficiency, we implement a general redundant-move elimination pass.
+In order to resolve this inefficiency, we implement a general redundant-spill/load elimination pass (an even more general solution would be a full redundant-move elimination pass, but we focus on moves that are spills/loads to contain the complexity for now).
 This pass tracks, for every allocation (reg or spillslot), whether it is a copy of another allocation.
 This state is invalidated whenever either that allocation or the allocation of which it is a copy is overwritten.
 When we see a move instruction, if the destination is already a copy of the source, we elide the move.
 (There are some additional complexities to preserve checker metadata which we do not describe here.)

 Note that this could, in principle, be done as a fixpoint analysis over the CFG; it must be, if we try to preserve state across